Skip to main content

 Technical Analysis

-CVE-2025-34294 identifies a time-of-check/time-of-use (TOCTOU) race condition in Wazuh's File Integrity Monitoring (FIM) feature when configured with automatic threat removal.
-The vulnerability arises because the Wazuh agent records an active-response action to delete a suspicious file but does not adequately synchronize or validate the final deletion target path before performing the deletion.
-This flaw allows a local attacker with low privileges to manipulate the file system state between the check and the deletion, causing the Wazuh service, which runs with NT AUTHORITY\SYSTEM privileges, to delete arbitrary files or directories specified by the attacker.
-This can lead to SYSTEM-level arbitrary file deletion and local privilege escalation.
-The root cause is insufficient synchronization and lack of robust final-path validation in the threat-removal workflow.
-The vulnerability requires local access and partial authentication but no user interaction.
-Wazuh attempted a partial fix via pull request 8697 in July 2025; however, the fix was incomplete, and the vulnerability remains exploitable.
-The CVSS 4.0 score is 7.1 (high severity), reflecting the significant impact on confidentiality, integrity, and availability, combined with the complexity of exploitation due to the need for local access and partial authentication.
-No known exploits have been reported in the wild as of the publication date.
+CVE-2025-34294 identifies a time-of-check/time-of-use (TOCTOU) race condition vulnerability in Wazuh's File Integrity Monitoring (FIM) feature when configured with automatic threat removal.
+The vulnerability arises because the Wazuh agent records an active-response action to delete a suspicious file or path but does not adequately synchronize or validate the final deletion target before performing the deletion.
+This lack of robust final-path validation allows a local attacker with low privileges to manipulate the file system state between the check and the deletion operation, causing the Wazuh service, which runs with NT AUTHORITY\SYSTEM privileges on Windows, to delete arbitrary files or directories controlled by the attacker.
+This can lead to SYSTEM-level arbitrary file or folder deletion, enabling local privilege escalation and potential disruption of system integrity.
+The vulnerability is classified under CWE-367 (TOCTOU race condition).
+The vendor attempted a partial fix via pull request 8697 on 2025-07-10, but the fix was incomplete, leaving the vulnerability exploitable.
+The CVSS 4.0 vector indicates that the attack requires local access, high attack complexity, partial privileges, no user interaction, and results in high confidentiality, integrity, and availability impacts with scope change.
+No public exploits have been reported yet, but the risk remains significant due to the high privileges of the Wazuh service and the potential for local attackers to escalate privileges or disrupt critical files.

 Potential Impact